shaik1002/biggitlabbomb/doc/administration/monitoring/prometheus/gitlab_metrics.md

 To enable the GitLab Prometheus metrics:

-1. Sign in to GitLab as a user with administrator access.
+1. Log in to GitLab as a user with administrator access.
-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin area**.
 1. Select **Settings > Metrics and profiling**.
 1. Find the **Metrics - Prometheus** section, and select **Enable GitLab Prometheus metrics endpoint**.
 1. [Restart GitLab](../../restart_gitlab.md#reconfigure-a-linux-package-installation) for the changes to take effect.